 Because ICOs are sold internationally, online and usually paid

-for with virtual currencies, it is difficult for regulators to make
+for with cryptocurrencies, it can be difficult for regulators to

 Some issuers disappear as soon as they've finished fundraising,

 which is a good indication that it is actually a scam.
 When this

 happens, investors have very little or no chance of getting their

 Initial coin offering tokens can change in value

 The value of ICO tokens can change rapidly.
 The technology